Bee-Kay-Pee/Libft/libft-main/Libft-main/README.md

 libft_with_comments is my own notes and my own take on each line of code and I cant garentee that its corrrect.
 Feel free to let me know if you belive any of the notes are written incorrectly and I can update as to help any future students hoping to understand each area of the Libft project.

+Please also not that as per the schools norm, you should not have comments withing a function and you should not have comments within your make file or header file.
+I have them in two seperate files to save confusion when I was working on my project.